50275/legacy-launch-pads/README.md

 # legacy-launch-pads
 For Mindustry versions newer than v146: advanced launch pads and landing pads are replaced by the v146 launch pad.

+# Downloading
+Download ZIP.
+I don't really care to add this to the mod browser right now.

+# FAQ
 > **Why isn't this a part of the base game or a PR?**

 Anuke didn't implement it.
 I'm not going to tell him to, and I can't do it myself since I don't know how to add UI buttons.